Advertiser Disclosure

 Senior Citizen Financial Planning

-Estimates vary, but the rule of thumb is the average retiree needs about 70-80% of his/her preretirement income to sustain an accustomed lifestyle once they’ve stopped punching the proverbial clock.
-Depending on your commitment to thriftiness, if you earned $50,000 a year while working, you should be comfortable on somewhere between $35,000-$40,000.
+The rule of thumb is the average retiree needs about 70%-80% of his or her preretirement income to maintain an accustomed lifestyle once he or she stops punching the proverbial clock.
+Depending on your commitment to thriftiness, if you earned $50,000 a year while working, you should be comfortable with somewhere between $35,000 and $40,000.

 Spending on a variety of core necessities was skewed dramatically by the impact of COVID-19.
 For instance, housing costs surged; as we sheltered in place, transportation spending slumped.
 Before the pandemic, however, the BLS provided the following targets for spending in its Annual Expenditure Report.